emanguy/rust-rest/doc/api_documentation.md

     // The type that derives this trait must contain a schema, which is the schema used
     // for the canned response body.
     //
-    // In the response annotation, we describe the canned response and provide an example value
+    // In the response annotation, we describe the canned response and provide an example response body
     #[derive(ToResponse)]
     #[response(
         description = "Conflicting data already exists in the system",